tp12121212/purview_gui/README.md

 ## Usage

-1. **Upload Documents** - Drag and drop or click to select files
+1. **Provide Documents**
+   - Upload files via UI or API
+   - Or scan a local path on the server using `path` + `recursive`
    - Supports: PDF, Word (.docx), Excel (.xlsx), JPEG, PNG, TIFF

 2. **Configure Detection**
-   - Enter keywords to find (one per line)
-   - Enter reject words/phrases to filter results
-   - Choose detection mode:
-     - **Phrase Detection**: Finds adjacent keywords exactly as typed
-     - **Simple Keywords**: Finds individual keywords

-3. **Set Options**
-   - Case Sensitive: Match exact case
-   - Whole Word Match: Only match complete words
+   - Keywords are loaded from `lexicon_latest.csv` by default
+   - Regex patterns are loaded from `regex_patterns.json`
+   - Only strict multi-word keywords are used from the lexicon

-4. **Scan & Analyze** - Click to process documents
+3. **Scan & Analyze** - Click to process documents

-5. **Review Results**
+4. **Review Results**
+   - Keyword hits are correlated to the nearest regex hit when both exist
+   - Fallback mode returns standalone regex hits and keywords
-   - View matches with context
+   - Results include document, position, and context snippet
-   - Rejected matches show with ⚠️ warning
-   - Export as JSON or CSV

 ---